Theoretical Approximation Ratios for Warm-Started QAOA on 3-Regular Max-Cut Instances at Depth $p=1$: Approximation Ratios for Depth-1 Warm-Started QAOA on 3-Regular Graphs

 \item Since $4/5 = 0.8000$ and $17/21 \approx 0.8095$ are close in value, it is not too surprisingly to see that, for any $\theta$, that $\mathbf{LB}_{\mathcal{A}_{4/5}}(\theta)$ and $\mathbf{LB}_{\mathcal{A}_{17/21}}(\theta)$ are also close in value; the same can be said about $\mathbf{LB}^{(0)}_{\mathcal{A}_{4/5}}(\theta)$ and $\mathbf{LB}^{(0)}_{\mathcal{A}_{17/21}}(\theta)$.
 In Figure \ref{fig:plotAR_zoom_4/5_17/21}, we plot the differences $\mathbf{LB}_{\mathcal{A}_{17/21}}(\theta) - \mathbf{LB}_{\mathcal{A}_{4/5}}(\theta)$ and $\mathbf{LB}^{(0)}_{\mathcal{A}_{17/21}}(\theta) - \mathbf{LB}^{(0)}_{\mathcal{A}_{4/5}}(\theta)$. \item Around $\theta \approx 50^\circ$, there is a sharp corner in the plots of both $\mathbf{LB}_{\mathcal{A}_{4/5}}(\theta)$ and $\mathbf{LB}_{\mathcal{A}_{17/21}}(\theta)$ where the bound on the approximation ratio reaches a local minimum (as $\theta$ varies).
 A closer look at this corner is provided in Figure \ref{fig:plotAR_zoom_4/5_17/21}. \item Around $\theta\approx 60$, both $\mathbf{LB}_{\mathcal{A}_{4/5}}(\theta)$ and $\mathbf{LB}_{\mathcal{A}_{17/21}}(\theta)$ reach their largest value; this is more clearly seen in Figure \ref{fig:plotAR_zoom_4/5_17/21}.
 In particular, at this maximum, the lower bounds both are \emph{nearly} equal to the corresponding classical approximation ratios of $4/5$ and $17/21$ respectively. \item For 1-BLS, the lower bound $\mathbf{LB}_\text{1-BLS}(\theta)$ exhibits strange, non-monotonic behavior around both $\theta \approx 45^\circ$ and $\theta \approx 60^\circ$ which is more clearly seen in Figure \ref{fig:plotAR_zoom_1BLS}. \end{enumerate} \end{obs}

 Interestingly, Part 7 of Observation \ref{thm:plotObservation} is not a coincidence.
-In general, for warm-started QAOA on any $k$-regular graph with $k$ odd, it is possible to effectively ``recover" the cut $b$ corresponding to the warm-start $\ket{b_\theta}$ in the case that $\theta = 60^\circ$ as seen in Theorem \ref{thm:recoverCutAt60Degrees}, thus implying that, in this setting, warm-started QAOA has an approximation ratio at least as good that of the classical algorithm used to generate $b$.
+In general, for warm-started QAOA on any $k$-regular graph with $k$ odd, with the right choices of variational parameters, one can evolve the warm-start state with initialization angle $\theta$ to the same warm-start state but with initialization angle $3\theta$, which we will prove in Theorem \ref{thm:recoverCutAt60DegreesGeneralized} below.
+At $\theta = 60^\circ$, we have $3\theta = 180^\circ$, meaning that the original bitstring used in the warm-start initialization is \emph{effectively} recovered as a bitstring and its bitwise-negation have the same objective value in the context of \MC.

+Before proving this observation, we first state a useful lemma which states that at $\gamma=\pi$, the cost Hamiltonian for \MC{} takes on a special form for regular graphs. \begin{lemma} Let $G$ be a $k$-regular graph with $n$ vertices and let $C$ be the \mc{} Hamiltonian for $G$ and let $\gamma = \pi$.
+Then, the cost unitary $U(C, \gamma)$ of QAOA is equal to the following: